For software architects, team leads and managers

 How JoinedWorkz fits into your stack

-JoinedWorkz is designed to work with tools and practices you already use: Git, Maven and common Java backend stacks such as Spring Boot.
+JoinedWorkz is designed to work with tools and practices you already use: Git, Maven and common stacks for backend and frontend development.
+It integrates well with typical Java backends such as Spring Boot or Vert.x, and can support frontend stacks like Angular or Quasar via appropriate generators.
 It does not replace your business logic, CI/CD or API management tools.

 Works with existing repositories